cybersi/xReadPinnedMessage/README.md

 # xReadPinnedMessage

-**Simple Telegram Bot to listen and reply to messages with ID pattern**
+**Simple Telegram Bot to listen and reply to messages containing ID pattern**

 ## Step 1: Create a New Bot on Telegram